13 Things to Expect on the First Day of Boarding a Cruise Ship

 2. Get yourself to the ship.

-If you flew in the day before your cruise, check with your hotel to see if they can arrange a shuttle to the port.
+If you flew in the day before your embarkation, check with your hotel to see if they can arrange a shuttle to the port.
 If you’re flying in the day of departure, you can book transfers from the airport to the ship through the cruise line.
 If you’re driving, research in advance to see if you want to park at the port or if an off-port lot with a shuttle service is a better value.

 3. Drop off your luggage.